MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 * A command line tool that must be installed on a client computer.
 To simulate multiple users signing in and using pages, for security reasons you must start these scenarios from outside [!INCLUDE[prodshort](includes/prodshort.md)].
 The command line tool will run the number of concurrent client sessions that is specified in the suit.
 For more information, see [Starting the run from the command line](devenv-performance-toolkit.md#starting-the-run-from-powershell)

 ## Single and Multiple Sessions
-Typically, you'll probably want to run the suite for multiple sessions at the same time.
-In that case, after you configure the suite, use the **Start** action.
+Typically, you'll want to run the suite for multiple sessions at the same time.
+After you configure the suite, you can do that by using the **Start** action.
 However, if you want to do light-weight testing, for example, early in the development phase, you can choose the **Start in Single Run mode** action to run your suite just once, and as fast as possible.
 Single Run mode lets you monitor the number of SQL statements between runs and define baselines, and gives you quick feedback that can help identify regressions early on.

 You can run up to 125 sessions at the same time for a test suite.
 The **Total No. of Sessions** field shows how many sessions will be created when you run the suite.